 With today’s technology, there is no longer the confusion of messy stacks of paperwork.
 Everything can be stored in the cloud safe and secure and entirely (well, mostly) paperless.
 Stay organised and be consistent with file naming.
 Doing this will make your life easier as no matter where you need to access it from, you will know where to find it.

-Also, if your team consists of people who are always travelling, be sure to update their HR file to include their most recent details – Local phone numbers, current addresses and emergency contacts are details that are seldom used, but are important to have when a need for them arises.
+Also, if your team consists of people who are always traveling, be sure to update their HR file to include their most recent details – Local phone numbers, current addresses, and emergency contacts are details that are seldom used but are important to have when a need for them arises.

 Since you’re not in the same physical space as your team, issues can quickly accumulate because you don’t see a person often enough to realize something might be wrong.
 The key to overcoming this is to set up recurring check-ins to happen frequently.
 One-on-one sessions are a great way to facilitate this, and being remote should not be an excuse to forget them.